About TIMSS 2019

 eTIMSS 2019: All the Benefits of TIMSS with More Student Engagement and Operational Efficiencies

-TIMSS 2019 marks the debut of eTIMSS, an electronic version of TIMSS. eTIMSS offers an engaging, interactive, and visually attractive assessment that will assess complex areas of the frameworks and increase operational efficiency in translation, assessment delivery, data entry, and scoring.
-It is anticipated that about half the countries participating in TIMSS 2019 will transition to administering the assessment via computer.
-The rest of the countries will administer TIMSS in a paper-and-pencil format as in previous assessments.
+TIMSS 2019 marks the debut of eTIMSS, an electronic version of TIMSS. eTIMSS offers an engaging, interactive, and visually attractive assessment that assesses complex areas of the frameworks and increase operational efficiency in translation, assessment delivery, data entry, and scoring.
+More than half the countries participating in TIMSS 2019 administered the assessment via computer.
+The rest of the countries administered TIMSS in a paper-and-pencil format, as in previous assessments.

 Policy Relevant Information